globalvillagesoftware/infrastructure/docs/no-batchfile/source/configuration.rst

 The Software Life-Cycle
 ***********************
-A brief examination of the software development process as practiced by the *Global Village* organization will be given here.
-Since the configuration must support this process, it will help to uderstand a little of what the software development process is all about.
+A brief examination of the software development process as practiced by the
+|gv| organization will be given here.
+Since the configuration must
+support this process, it will help to uderstand a little of what the software development process is all about.
 This is all written from the pespective of open source software development,